 During a session I hold space for my client.
 This means I am present and can look at the problem objectively.
 My sole job as a coach is to ask powerful questions, teach concepts and tools that help my client see their thoughts clearly so they can make the best decisions about their lives.
 I empower them and love them, even when they are struggling to do that for themselves.

 I highly recommend hiring a 1-1 coach yourself to see if you like coaching and what a powerful coaching session looks like from the perspective of a client, not just a coach!

 Coaches all have different techniques and styles.
-A good way to see if it is a good fit is to set up a consultation (usually they are free), read their blogs, watch their youtube channels where often they post examples of coaching, join their Facebook groups or listen to their podcast.
+A good way to see if a new coach is a good fit for you is to set up a consultation (usually they are free), read their blogs, watch their YouTube channels where often they post examples of coaching sessions, join their Facebook groups or listen to their podcast.

 I have never stopped working with a coach, even after I set up my small business and starting working for myself.
 I have a coach right now and always will.
 I think coaching is like working out for your brain.
-For me it is as important as having a cell phone or wifi.
+For me it is as important as having a cell phone or WIFI.

 Shortly after making my decision to become a life coach I got accepted into The Life Coach School Coaching Certification program.